MileHacker Logo

 • Confirm flight/bus/train schedule.

-• Check-in online if possible.
+• Check-in online if you can.

 • Have all necessary documents ready.